cnboker/rdsdocs/docs/intro.md

 ## Project Blueprint

-Based on the above development experience, I started this project 2 years ago.
+Based on the above development experience, I started this project 1 years ago.
 The project is currently being updated and will continue to be updated;

 ### Project Objectives

-#### Device terminal target
+#### Device OS Objectives

 * Support Raspberry Pi board.
 * The device firmware must be small enough, with the firmware size <500M.
 * The firmware system can be quickly compiled and supports secondary development.
 * The device program is developed based on the nodejs platform, which is developed based on chromium.

-#### Platform target
+#### Bingo Cloud Objectives

 * Safe enough, better security against hacker intrusion, tampering with content and malicious distribution of content.
 * Content distribution platform, content Media files are better managed, are easier to combine, combined content is easier to distribute, and distributed content is easier to monitor.